ThomyLorenzatti/Octopus-devops/README.md

 </br>

 The Octopus is the Devops project of the second year at Epitech, the goal of this project<br>
-is to realise a is to initialise 5 Virtual Machine and setup all services to run 2 linked websites.<br>
+is to initialise 5 Virtual Machine and setup all services to run 2 linked websites.<br>
 We have to use ansible to make this.<br>

 ## Review